benschw/go-playground/dockit/README.md

 - Easy to maintain: I'm assuming you were doing this work in bash before
 - Portable: really, we're only talking about Linux with Docker, so a single statically linked binary is as portable as you can get

-So get some ideas here (or use this as a starting point) and go build your own toolkit so codify (no pun intended) the conventions, opinions, and nuances of your environment in a format which you can maintain.
+So get some ideas here (or use this as a starting point) and go build your own toolkit to codify (no pun intended) the conventions, opinions, and nuances of your environment in a format which you can maintain.

 ## Usage